-RAMPTON'S PILL OF HEALTH.-The manifold advantages to the heads of families from the possession of a medicine of known efficacy, that may be re-sorted to, with confidence, and used with success in cases of temporary sickness, occurring in families more or less every day, are so obvious to all, that no question can be raised of its importance to every housekeeper in the kingdom.
+ARAMPTON'S PILL OF HEALTH.-The A MARKING ION S FILL OF FILALITI.- The manifold advantages to the heads of families from the possession of a medicine of known efficacy, that may be re-sorted to with confidence, and used with success in cases of temporary sickness, occurring in families more or less every day, are so obvious to all, that no question can be raised of its importance to every housekceper in the kingdom.

-For females, these Pills are truly excellent, removing all For females, these Fills are truly excellent, removing all obstructions, the distressing headache so very prevalent with the sox, depression of spirits, dainess of sight, nervous affections, blotches, pimples, and sallowness of the skin, and produce, a, healthy complexion, Sold by PROUT and HARSANT, 229, Strand, London, and all Vendors of Medicine.
-Rrice, 18, 142, and 29, 90., per box,
+Kingdom, Kingdom, Jor females, these Fills are truly excellent, removing all obstructions, the distressing headache so very prevalent with the sex, depression of spirits, dulness of sight, nervous silections, blotches, pimples, and sallowness of the skin, and moduces healthy complexion; Sold by PROUT and HARSANT, 229, Strand, London, and all Vendors of Medicine.

-FOR THE CONSTRUCTION OF ARTIFICIAL TEETH.
+THE PATENT PNEUMATIC PALATE FOR THE CONSTRUCTION OF ARTIFICIAL TEETII, MESSRS.
+MOGGRIDGE and DAVIS, Surgeon.
+Dentists to the Royal Family, 13, Old Burling-VA geon.
+Dentists to the Royal Family, 13, Old Burling-ton-street, Bond-street, Patentees of the self-sustaining principle of fixing Artificial Teeth, and Inventors of the Pneumatic Palate, continue to supply their inimitable in-ventions. which, copying nature, obviate the necessity of the unsightly fastenings which, while laughing or speaking, have hitherto betrayed the wearers of Artificial Teeth.
+This invention renders the articulation clear and distinct, and the unpleasant whistling so long complained of, imposthe unpleasant whistling so long complained of, impossible.

+sible.
+To all public speakers, whether in the senate, in the pul-pit, at the bar, or on the stage, teeth, real or artificial, are a sine qua non.
+Without them the graces of eloquence are lost, and the powers of oratory very much diminished.
+Their improvements in fixing artificial teeth have been noticed with high approbation by the Times, Post, Morning Herald, Morning Chronicle, and all the other leading journals of Europe, and their numerous specimens have excited the gradiest admiration of the most eminent, physicians and greatest admiration of the most eminent physicians and surgeons of England and the principal cities of the conti-nent, who constantly favour them with their distinguished nent, who constantly havour them with their distinguished recommendations, and who consider their system to be greatly superior to any in use by other members of the pro-fession, as by it the greatest possible firmness and security in the mouth is attained, and the patient enabled to pro-perly perform the important operation of mastication, which is most essential to health, and without which the stomach cannot duly fulfil its functions.

 MESSRS.
-MOGGRIDGE and DAVIS, Surgeon Dentists to the Royal Family, 13, Old Burling-IVI geon Dentists to the Royal Family, 13, Old Burling-ton-street, Bond-street, Patentees of the self-sustaining principle of fixing Artificial Teeth, and Inventors of the Pneumatic Palate, continue to supply their inimitable in-ventions, which, conving nature, obviate the necessity of the unsightly fastenings which, while laughing or speaking, have hitherto betrayed the wearers of Artificial Teeth.
-This invention renders the articulation clear and distinct, and the unpleasant whistling so long complained of, impos-suble. sible.

-greatest admiration of the most eminent physicians and surgeons of England and the principal cities of the conti nent, who constantly favour them with their distinguished recommendations, and who consider their system to be greatly superior to any in use by other members of the profeeling superior to any in use by other members of the pro-feesion, as by it the greatest possible firmness and security in the mouth is attained, and the patient enabled to pro-perly perform the important operation of mastication, which is most essential to health, and without which the stomach cannot duly fulfil its functions.

-MESSRS.
-MOGGRIDGE AND DAVIS, SURGEON-DENTISTS TO THE ROYAL FAMILY,
+MOGGRIDGE AND DAVIS.
+SURGEON-DENTISTS TO THE ROYAL FAMILY, NO. 13, OLD BURLINGTON-STREET, BOND.STREET.

-No. 13, OLD BURLINGTON STREET, BOND STREET.

 LONDON.